saikrishna-prathapaneni/LowDINO/README.md

 Other Hyperparameters that can be tuned and passed

--b or --batch-size: an integer indicating the batch size (default: 1024) -l or --logging-freq: an integer indicating the frequency of logging (default: 1)
+-b or --batch-size: an integer indicating the batch size (default: 1024) <br>
+-l or --logging-freq: an integer indicating the frequency of logging (default: 1)<br>
---momentum-teacher: a float indicating the momentum of the teacher model (default: 0.9995) -c or --n-crops: an integer indicating the number of crops to be used for data augmentation (default: 4) -e or --n-epochs: an integer indicating the number of training epochs (default: 50) -o or --out-dim: an integer indicating the dimension of the output layer (default: 1024) -t or --tensorboard-dir: a string indicating the directory to save TensorBoard logs (default: "logs")
+--momentum-teacher: a float indicating the momentum of the teacher model (default: 0.9995) <br>
+-c or --n-crops: an integer indicating the number of crops to be used for data augmentation (default: 4)<br>
+-e or --n-epochs: an integer indicating the number of training epochs (default: 50)<br>
+-o or --out-dim: an integer indicating the dimension of the output layer (default: 1024)<br>
+-t or --tensorboard-dir: a string indicating the directory to save TensorBoard logs (default: "logs")<br>
---clip-grad: a float indicating the maximum value of the gradient norm for clipping (default: 2.0)
+--clip-grad: a float indicating the maximum value of the gradient norm for clipping (default: 2.0)<br>
---norm-last-layer: a flag indicating whether to normalize the output of the last layer (default: False)
+--norm-last-layer: a flag indicating whether to normalize the output of the last layer (default: False)<br>
---batch-size-eval: an integer indicating the batch size for evaluation (default: 8)
+--batch-size-eval: an integer indicating the batch size for evaluation (default: 8)<br>
---teacher-temp: a float indicating the temperature of the teacher model for distillation (default: 0.04)
+--teacher-temp: a float indicating the temperature of the teacher model for distillation (default: 0.04)<br>
---student-temp: a float indicating the temperature of the student model for distillation (default: 0.1) -d or --device-ids: a list of integers indicating the device IDs(GPUs) to use for training (default: [0,1])
+--student-temp: a float indicating the temperature of the student model for distillation (default: 0.1)<br>
+-d or --device-ids: a list of integers indicating the device IDs(GPUs) to use for training (default: [0,1])<br>
---pretrained: a flag indicating whether to use a pretrained model for training (default: False)
+--pretrained: a flag indicating whether to use a pretrained model for training (default: False)<br>
---weight-decay: a float indicating the weight decay for regularization (missing in the code snippet, no default value can be inferred)
+--weight-decay: a float indicating the weight decay for regularization (default: 0.4)<br>